 To take in all that Alaska has to offer, “Port Adventures” take you straight from the ship to some truly incredible experiences.
-Fish for crabs and spot orcas and bald eagles in Ketchikan, take a thrilling dogsled ride in Juneau, visit the breathtaking Dawes Glacier, pan for gold in Skagway, and whale-watch in Icy Strait, where, if you’re lucky, you’ll see the unforgettable sight of breaching humpbacks alongside your boat.
+Fish for crabs and spot orcas and bald eagles in Ketchikan, take a thrilling dogsled ride in Juneau, visit the breathtaking Dawes Glacier, pan for gold in Skagway, and see the unforgettable site of humpback whales breaching in Icy Strait.

-On board, kids will want to hit the pools and waterslides, meet up with favorite Disney characters, or hang out at one of several kids-only zones like the Oceaneer Club and Lab (ages 3-12) and the It’s a Small World Nursery (ages 6 months-3).
-At these secure, super-cool themed spaces (think: Marvel, “Toy Story,” and “Frozen”), a team of childcare pros will supervise your kiddos while they have the time of their lives running around “Andy’s Room,” doing arts and crafts, and interacting with characters who often swing by to join in the fun.
+On board, kids will want to hit the pools and waterslides, meet up with favorite Disney characters, or hang out at one of the kids-only zones like the Oceaneer Club and Lab (ages 3-12).
+At these secure, themed spaces (think: Marvel, “Toy Story,” and “Frozen”), a team of childcare pros will supervise your kiddos while they have the time of their lives running around “Andy’s Room,” doing arts and crafts, and interacting with characters who often swing by to join in the fun.
 While the kids are occupied, parents can socialize at a mixology class, kick back at the adults-only pool, or decompress with a treatment at Senses Spa & Salon.

 VIP character breakfasts, an adults-only coffee bar, an expansive buffet, a poolside grill, and an all-day serve-yourself ice cream station are just a sampling of the elaborate dining options available on the ship.